Malynnb/e-scooter-demand-intelligence-pipeline/README.md

 ## 📖 Project Overview

-This project was built during my Data Analytics training to develop an end-to-end data pipeline that collects external data, transforms it, and stores it in a relational database.

-The goal is to help an e-scooter company predict where scooters should be placed by analyzing external factors that influence demand.
+The objective of this project is not to directly predict scooter demand, but to build a data pipeline that collects external demand indicators that could later be used for forecasting and operational decision-making.

+Examples include:

+- Population density
+- Weather conditions
+- Tourist arrivals via airports

+The collected data is stored in a structured MySQL database for future analysis.

 The project combines: